jiaxinzhang2/Stock-Price-Prediction/README.md

-# Stock-Price-Prediction
+# Quantitative-Trading-with-Stock-Price-Prediction
-This project uses historical stock data since 2010, fetched via the yfinance API, to simulate and forecast stock price movements.
-We explore various modeling techniques to analyze trends and make short-term or long-term predictions
+This project uses historical stock data since 2010 (via the yfinance API) to simulate and forecast price movements.
+The pipeline covers market data processing, alpha research, and alpha monetization.